-There aren’t many novels to truly compare to Jane Austen (probably none if I’m being honest).
-However, there are several kindred novels available for readers who love her work.
+There aren’t many novels to truly compare to Jane Austen (probably none, if I’m being honest).
+However, several kindred books like Jane Austen are available for readers who love her work.

-Known for her swoon-worthy romantic novels (without being too mushy), biting wit, an irony that critiques social hypocrisy, and memorable characters both male and female, Jane Austen’s literary style stands out and has influenced several writers that followed.
+Known for her swoon-worthy romantic novels (without being overly sentimental), biting wit, irony that critiques social hypocrisy, and memorable characters, both male and female, Jane Austen’s literary style stands out and has influenced several writers that followed.

-All true Janeites know that it’s rare for a novel to be as good as say Pride and Prejudice.
-However, there are still several other fabulous books out there if you are looking to fill that Austen void!
-Here are 50 suggestions.
+All true Janeites know it’s rare for a novel to be as good as Pride and Prejudice.
+However, several other fabulous books are still out there to fill that Austen void!
+Here are 50+ suggestions.

 #1: Daniel Deronda By George Eliot

 Goodreads Summary: “George Eliot’s final novel and her most ambitious work, Daniel Deronda contrasts the moral laxity of the British aristocracy with the dedicated fervor of Jewish nationalists.
 Crushed by a loveless marriage to the cruel and arrogant Grandcourt, Gwendolen Harleth seeks salvation in the deeply spiritual and altruistic Daniel Deronda.
 But Deronda, profoundly affected by the discovery of his Jewish ancestry, is ultimately too committed to his own cultural awakening to save Gwendolen from despair.”

 Why you should check it out: Daniel Deronda remains a classic for a reason.
 It’s romantic, ironic, and from one of the greatest female writers of all time.